fdammeke/greenfield-workshop/README.md

 ![Log into the instance with ssh](img/instance-login.png)

-This is the end of the walkthrough.
+Congratulations, this is the end of the walkthrough.

 ## Deploying a Loadbalanced Wordpress application